-Following a senior management restructure the Corporate Director of Finance was appointed as the Executive Director for Corporate Resources and designated the Lead Executive Director.
+Following a senior management restructure in 2013 the Corporate Director of Finance was appointed as the Executive Director for Corporate Resources and designated the Lead Executive Director.
 The Lead Executive Director holds the statutory positions of Head of Paid Service and Section 151 Officer.

-As a result of this appointment, governance was discussed with the external auditor and in order to provide additional assurance a Deputy Section 151 Officer was appointed.
+As a result of this appointment, governance was discussed with the external auditor and in order to provide additional assurance the Head of Corporate Services was appointed as the Deputy Section 151 Officer.
 This officer has direct access to the Leader, Deputy Leader and Chair of the Audit Committee.